Subpart 225.73 - ACQUISITIONS FOR FOREIGN MILITARY SALES

 225.7307 Contract clauses.

-(a) Use the clause at 252.225-7027 , Restriction on Contingent Fees for Foreign Military Sales, in solicitations and contracts, including solicitations and contracts using FAR part 12 procedures for the acquisition of commercial items, that are for FMS.
+(a) Use the clause at 252.225-7027 , Restriction on Contingent Fees for Foreign Military Sales, in solicitations and contracts, including solicitations and contracts using FAR part 12 procedures for the acquisition of commercial products and commercial services, that are for FMS.
 Insert in paragraph (b)(1) of the clause the name(s) of any foreign country customer(s) listed in 225.7303-4 (b).

-(b) Use the clause at 252.225-7028 , Exclusionary Policies and Practices of Foreign Governments, in solicitations and contracts, including solicitations and contracts using FAR part 12 procedures for the acquisition of commercial items, that are for the purchase of supplies and services for international military education training and FMS.
+(b) Use the clause at 252.225-7028 , Exclusionary Policies and Practices of Foreign Governments, in solicitations and contracts, including solicitations and contracts using FAR part 12 procedures for the acquisition of commercial products and commercial services, that are for the purchase of supplies and services for international military education training and FMS.